bhatti/api-mock-service/README.md

 # api-mock-service

-## Mocking Distributed Micro services with Record/Play, Templates and OpenAPI Specifications
+## Mocking Distributed Micro services and Chaos testing with Record/Play, Templates, OpenAPI Specifications and Stochastic test client

+### Use-Cases
+- Mock remote APIs using HTTP Proxy or Open-API specifications so that they can be deployed locally for ease of development and testing.
+- Mock new APIs that are not yet available for testing but their specifications are defined so that other teams can continue with their development without waiting for full implementation.
+- Define Mock behavior for happy path and failure test cases so that the development team can test all failure cases.
+- Add network delays and inject errors so that the development team can test for chaos and game days.
+- Test remote APIs using chaos or stochastic testing where input parameters are randomly created based on regex or other patterns.
+- Validate APIs using custom defined regex patterns and assertion policies.
+- Fuzz testing a group of remote APIs with random data.

+### Features
-API mock service for REST/HTTP based services with following goals:
+API mock service for REST/HTTP based services with following features:
-- Record API request/response by working as a proxy server (native http/https or via API) between client and remote service.
+- Record API request/response by working as a HTTP proxy server (native http/https or via API) between client and remote service.
 - Playback API response that were previously recorded based on request parameters.
-- Define API behavior manually by specifying request parameters and response contents.
+- Define API behavior manually by specifying request parameters and response contents using static data or dynamic data based on GO templating language.
-- Generate API behavior from open standards such as Open API or Swagger.
+- Generate API behavior from open standards such as Open API/Swagger and automatically create constraints and regex based on the specification.
-- Customize API behavior using a template language so that users can generate dynamic contents based on input parameters or other configuration.
-The template language can be used to generate response of any size from small to very large so that you can test performance of your system.
+- Customize API behavior using a GO template language so that users can generate dynamic contents based on input parameters or other configuration.
+- Generate large responses using the template language with dynamic loops so that you can test performance of your system.
 - Define multiple test scenarios for the API based on different input parameters or simulating various error cases that are difficult to reproduce with real services.
 - Store API request/responses locally as files so that it’s easy to port stubbed request/responses to any machine.
 - Allow users to define API request/response with various formats such as XML/JSON/YAML and upload them to the mock service.